 - A Home/School Learning Agreement for new pupils that sets out the expectations for effective learning at Herne Junior School has been drawn up in consultation with all members of the school community and is reviewed on an annual basis.
-Copies of the agreement will be signed by each child, their parents/carers, the Headteacher and the Chair of Governors. - In addition each teacher negotiates more specific rules for classroom behaviour with the children in their class, using a class charter based on UNCRC agreed protocols.
-These are reviewed on a regular basis. - Children are encouraged to take responsibility for their own behaviour, both individually and collectively. - Opportunities to raise issues relating to behaviour are provided as part of the PDL (Personal Development Learning) and SMSC scheme of work. - The Young Governors (who make up the School Council), other children with specific responsibilities (e.g. Herne Guardians, Lunchtime Buddies, Green Team, House Captains, Vice-Captains, Digital Leaders, Sports Captains) and Year 6, as the oldest pupils, are expected to act as good role models for the rest of the school. - Rewards are used for children whose behaviour is exemplary or who manage to achieve significant improvements in their behaviour over a specified period of time. - Inappropriate behaviour is managed according to the procedures specified in the 'Behaviour Guidelines' below, which was drawn up in consultation with all members of the school community.
-These guidelines are reviewed on a regular basis. - Under the Education & Inspections Act 2006, paid members of staff have the right to regulate behaviour by giving instructions and orders.
+Copies of the agreement will be signed by each child, their parents/carers, the Head teacher and the Chair of Governors. - In addition, each teacher negotiates more specific rules for classroom behaviour with the children in their class, using a class charter based on UNCRC agreed protocols.
+These are reviewed on a regular basis. - Children are encouraged to take responsibility for their own behaviour, both individually and collectively. - Opportunities to raise issues relating to behaviour are provided as part of the PSHE (Personal, Social, Health and Economic Education) and SMSC scheme of work. - The Young Governors (who make up the School Council), other children with specific responsibilities (e.g. Lunchtime Buddies, Green Team, Year 6 Ambassadors, Sports Captains etc) and Year 6, as the oldest pupils, are expected to act as good role models for the rest of the school. - Rewards are used for children whose behaviour is exemplary or who manage to achieve significant improvements in their behaviour over a specified period of time. - Inappropriate behaviour is managed according to the procedures specified in the 'Behaviour Guidelines' below, which was drawn up in consultation with all members of the school community.
+These guidelines are reviewed on a regular basis.

+- Under the Education & Inspections Act 2006, paid members of staff have the right to regulate behaviour by giving instructions and orders.
 They may also impose disciplinary penalties/sanctions for misbehaviour.
-Staff, with the appropriate training, are permitted to restrain pupils and use such force 'as is reasonable in the circumstances' to prevent a pupil causing injury/personal damage or committing an offence (see separate Physical Intervention Policy).

-- Bullying in any form will not be tolerated (see separate Anti-Bullying Policy). - Harmony Weeks, held annually, promote good behaviour.
+The majority of our Teaching Staff, have completed appropriate training, and are therefore permitted to restrain pupils and use such force 'as is reasonable in the circumstances' to prevent a pupil causing injury/personal damage or committing an offence (see separate Physical Intervention Policy). - Bullying in any form will not be tolerated (see separate Anti-Bullying Policy). - Harmony Weeks, held annually, promote good behaviour.